French Riviera Travel Guide

 Marseille also has its own airport, which has flights leaving to many other international destinations.
 This makes it a very easy place to fly into on your French Riviera trip!

 Cassis is just 30 minutes away from Marseille, but a whole world away from the bustling city life.
 When you arrive in Cassis, you’ll immediately be transported to a slower pace of life, and the beauty of the town is truly like something from an old painting.
 There are pastel-colored houses that complement the charming harbor, and loads of delicious restaurants to choose from.

 Food is very important here and the small town is famous for its extensive market, with beautiful locally sourced products.
 Grab your shopping bag and head here to buy the most delicious ingredients for your dinner!

 Where to Stay in Cassis

-Cassis is small but there are plenty of great places to stay.
-If you’re looking for a little more luxury, there are some incredible hotels that sit high above the town on the surrounding cliffs, with views of the ocean.
+Cassis is small, but there are plenty of great places to stay.
+If you’re looking for a little more luxury, there are some incredible hotels that sit high above the town on the surrounding cliffs, with views of the sea.
 There are also local guest houses too, which are the perfect place to stay to be in the heart of Cassis.
-Click here to view all available hotels.

 Getting to Cassis

 Cassis is only 30 minutes drive from Marseille, so use Marseille as your main hub for travel.
 From Marseille, you can travel to Cassis by train in 18 minutes for as little as 5 EUR.

 Day 5: Saint-Tropez

 Saint-Tropez used to be a small fishing village popular with artists.
 Over the years, it became known as a luxury destination.
 Now, the colorful town is home to chic cafes, beautiful houses, and a harbor full of elegant yachts.
 One of the best things to do is come, people-watch, and sit in one of the harbor-side restaurants with a cocktail in hand.